holtrop/propane/doc/user_guide.md

 This can be useful when debugging the generated parser itself, or when the `#line` directives interfere with other tooling.

+The `noline` statement only affects the C, C++, and D targets.
+Rust has no `#line` directive equivalent, so `#line` directives are never emitted into Rust output and the `noline` statement has no effect for the Rust target.

 ##> `on_tree_node` statement -  custom initialization of a token tree node

 The `on_token_node` statement can be used to provide code that initializes